 Haiku-Pauwela home prices are not only among the most expensive in Hawaii, but Haiku-Pauwela real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Haiku-Pauwela is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Haiku-Pauwela isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Haiku-Pauwela are a mix of both white- and blue-collar jobs.
 Overall, Haiku-Pauwela is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Haiku-Pauwela who work in sales jobs (9.32%), teaching (9.21%), and office and administrative support (8.81%).
+There are especially a lot of people living in Haiku-Pauwela who work in sales jobs (12.24%), management occupations (8.48%), and teaching (8.30%).

-A relatively large number of people in Haiku-Pauwela telecommute to their jobs.
-Overall, about 10.07% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.20% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Haiku-Pauwela doesn't have a public transportation system that people use for their commute.

-The education level of Haiku-Pauwela citizens is very high relative to the national average among all cities (21.84%): 38.53% of adults in Haiku-Pauwela have a bachelor's degree or even advanced degree.
+The population of Haiku-Pauwela is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.41% of adults in Haiku-Pauwela have a bachelor's degree or even advanced degree.

 The most common language spoken in Haiku-Pauwela is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Polish and Spanish.